Dear Captain CurbySM:

 You’ll need to come during the Disposal Center’s regular business hours and check in at the window for instructions on where to place your sharps.
 Please don’t bring your sharps to any of our Granger offices.

 Disposing of your sharps with your regular trash collection isn’t ideal, but we do allow it.
-Please package your sharps in one of the containers listed above (under Next Best Option) to help keep our workers safe.
+Please package your sharps in an empty plastic laundry bottle with the lid taped shut or an empty plastic bleach bottle with the lid taped shut (not in a commercially available rigid plastic sharps container) to help keep our workers safe.

 Captain CurbySM is the official mascot of Granger.
 With more than 30 years of experience in the waste industry, Curby’s passion and knowledge for waste and recycling is truly special.
 In his free time, Curby enjoys being involved in the community and inspiring others to be faithful stewards of the environment.